tdwg/website/conferences/2023/session-list/index.md

 The goals of the session will be to raise awareness of the criticality of globally-connected infrastructure, its dependence on distributed resources, and the relative fragility of an infrastructure that is generally taken for granted by its users.

 {:id="sym11"}
-### SYM 11 Combining biodiversity and environmental data for addressing scientific and societal questions
+### SYM11 Combining biodiversity and environmental data for addressing scientific and societal questions

 Session type
 : Symposium (unsolicited presentations considered)